markusmobius/go-trafilatura/README.md

 The supplied-HTML extraction implementation tracks the applicable changes through upstream Trafilatura [v2.2.0][last-version], pinned to commit [c1bc9531a2a978326112ca9987e1382745116136][last-commit].

 [UPSTREAM.md](UPSTREAM.md) accounts for all 53 commits since v2.0.0, including ported behavior, existing Go equivalents, intentional exclusions, and verification results.
-The Python compatibility target is separate from the Go module version.
-Go v2 releases use the module path `github.com/markusmobius/go-trafilatura/v2`.

 Current verification (September 11, 2026) has 974 passing checks, eight failing checks, and 41 skips on both Go 1.26.0 and Go 1.27.1.
 The eight failures are accepted fallback differences; all language checks pass with the adopted Python classifier behavior.
 Another 56 native coverage mappings are reported separately, not as passes or skips.